 For collaborative projects, one named applicant must take the lead and be contractually responsible for delivery of the agreed work.
 They will be liable for any subsequent refund claim should this be necessary.

-We will provide support for the following:
+Under Aim 1, we will provide support for the following:

 - equipment that will enable cost-effective small-scale mechanised harvesting operations in small, undermanaged conifer and broadleaved, predominantly farm, woodlands but with minimal environmental impact

 - small-scale thinning harvesters, this is defined as machines with a gross vehicle weight of less than nine tonnes